Mapping the SMEFT at High-Energy Colliders: from LEP and the (HL-)LHC to the FCC-ee: Introduction

 A key component of the LEP and SLD legacy are the electroweak precision observables (EWPOs)~\cite{ALEPH:2005ab} from electron-positron collisions at the $Z$-pole and beyond.
 The high precision achieved by the measurements of EWPOs imposes stringent stress tests of the Standard Model (SM)~\cite{Altarelli:1991fk,Baak:2012kk} and indirectly constrains a wide range of models beyond the Standard Model (BSM).
+In the language of the SMEFT, EWPOs provide information on several directions in the EFT parameter space~\cite{Brivio:2017bnu}, some of them of great relevance when matching onto compelling UV-completions~\cite{terHoeve:2023pvs}.
 Indeed, as compared to measurements at the LHC, these EWPOs provide complementary, and in many cases dominant, sensitivity to a wealth of BSM scenarios.
 In this respect, the EWPOs supplement uniquely the direct information on the properties of the Higgs and electroweak sectors obtained at the LHC~\cite{Dawson:2018dcd,Butter:2016cvz,Azatov:2019xxn}.
-In the language of the SMEFT, EWPOs provide information on several directions in the EFT parameter space~\cite{Brivio:2017bnu}, some of them of great relevance when matching onto compelling UV-completions~\cite{terHoeve:2023pvs}.
-However, the implementation of EWPOs within a SMEFT fit must deal with several theoretical subtleties, and ensure that the underlying settings such as the choice of electroweak input scheme, flavour assumptions, and operator basis are consistent with those adopted in the associated interpretation of LHC measurements.
+Furthermore, they show an intriguing interplay with low-energy flavour observables~\cite{Cirigliano:2016nyn,Aoude:2020dwv,Crivellin:2020ebi,Bruggisser:2021duo,Bruggisser:2022rhb,Cirigliano:2022qdm,Bartocci:2023nvp,Cirigliano:2023nol,Allwicher:2023shc,Bellafronte:2023amz}.
+The consistent implementation of the latter, which also have an interplay with top-quark measurements~\cite{Garosi:2023yxg}, requires considering the renormalisation group effects~\cite{Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga,Aoude:2022aro}.
+Within a global SMEFT fit, the implementation of EWPOs must deal with several theoretical subtleties, and ensure that the underlying settings such as the choice of electroweak input scheme, flavour assumptions, and operator basis are consistent with those adopted in the associated interpretation of LHC measurements.

 The goal of this paper is two-fold.
 First, we present {\sc SMEFiT3.0}, an updated global SMEFT analysis of Higgs, top quark, and diboson data from the LHC complemented by EWPOs from LEP and SLD.
 This analysis, carried out within the {\sc SMEFiT} framework~\cite{Hartland:2019bjb,Ethier:2021ydt,Ethier:2021bye,vanBeek:2019evb,Giani:2023gfq,terHoeve:2023pvs}, considers recent inclusive and differential measurements from the LHC Run II, in several cases based on its full integrated luminosity, alongside with a new implementation of the EWPOs.
 The latter is based on independent calculations of the relevant EFT contributions, ensures consistent theory settings between the $e^+e^-$ and hadron collider processes, and is benchmarked with previous studies in the literature.
 Constraining 45~(50) independent directions in the parameter space within linear (quadratic) SMEFT fits, this analysis provides a state-of-the-art set of EFT bounds enabled by available LEP and LHC data.